KoolKid6958/Sheepit-Manager/README.md

 - Linux
 - Windows
 ## Platforms that should work but I cant test
-- Macos - You will have to build this yourself
+- Macos - Note that you will have to build this yourself